 ATS is available to provide technical support or training to UW faculty and staff who wish to create accessible electronic documents and otherwise make IT accessible.
 Contact Gaby de Jongh at email@example.com for assistance.

 PDF 3rd party remediation

 Need an accessible PDF but lack the time or training?
-We have two UW-approved vendors available in Ariba, Vastec and OAT.
-When considering this option, take into account the cost of employees training and remediation work for a more realistic cost comparison.
+We have an UW-approved vendor available in Ariba, Open Access Technologies (OAT).
+When considering this option, take into account the cost of employees training and time spent in remediation work for a more realistic cost comparison.